Difference Between Homozygous & Heterozygous

 ••• LuckyBusiness/iStock/GettyImages

-The long, twisty helix that is human DNA might be one of the greatest mysteries in the universe.
-It’s no surprise that the study of genetics is a complex field.
-One concept that is sometimes confusing is the difference between homozygous and heterozygous.
+The long, twisty helix that is human DNA might be one of the greatest mysteries in the universe, so it’s no surprise that the study of genetics is a complex field.
+When we look at a genotype – a representation of genetic variance for specific locations in the genome– we can classify particular traits or genotypes is homozygous or heterozygous.
+This can also be useful in predicting the phenotype (the physical depiction of a genotype) of a particular gene.

 TL;DR (Too Long; Didn't Read)

-Homozygous means that both copies of a gene or locus match while heterozygous means that the copies do not match.
+Homozygous means that both copies of a gene at a locus are the same while heterozygous means that the copies do not match.
 Two dominant alleles (AA) or two recessive alleles (aa) are homozygous.
 One dominant allele and one recessive allele (Aa) is heterozygous.

 So Many Chromosomes

 When it comes to genetic traits, scientists look at genes and the locus where that gene or trait encodes on the chromosome.
 Since humans possess two copies of each chromosome, they also have two copies of each gene and locus on those chromosomes.
-Each of these trait-encoding genes (or loci) is called an allele.
-If the alleles match, the person is homozygous for that trait.
+Each of these trait-encoding genes (or loci) is an allele.
+If there are identical alleles, the person is homozygous for that trait.
 If the alleles are different, the person is heterozygous for that trait.

 Dominant and Recessive Inheritance